 A Comprehensive Biographical Analysis

-Many of these FamilySearch profiles were created by me, and the vitals, etc. are just as I entered them before 2025.
+Many of the FamilySearch profiles were created by me, and while many have been altered, the vitals, etc. are just as I entered them, before my account was closed, in December, 2022.
 There, you will find sources, documents, discussions and images, that you won't find, anywhere else, and I highly recommend that you examine every link in this document, from beginning to end.
-Geni refuses to recognize FamilySearch profiles, claiming that they're unreliable, but these profiles are extremely accurate, and Geni is unreliable, and needs to correct John Dunn's date of birth.

 John Dunn was a younger son of Thomas Dunn and Elizabeth Gray, and descendant of the original immigrant, Thomas Dunn, who immigrated to Virginia, at the age of 14, from Worcestershire, England, in 1620.
 See British Isles, and Hill of the Whicce.